DanielCalvo/studies/AWS/UltimateAwsCertifiedSolutionsArchitectAssociate/Section3_AWS_Fundamentals_IAM_EC2/notes.md

 - Policies: Define what users, groups and roles can do!
 - IAM has a global view!
 - MFA is available
-- IAM has predefined "maaged policies"
+- IAM has predefined "managed policies"
 - We'll see more on IAM policies in the future
 - It's best to give users the minimal amount of permissions they need to do the job!
 Least privilege principle